sephiroth2029/concurrency-project/README.md

 ![Missing graph][101]

 The `sliq-impl` module is contained inside each of the implementations.
-This allows to execute the same algorithm and switch only the parts of interest for the analysis. `sync-impl` and `distributed-impl` provide the implementations of `AttributeFileProcessor` which decides how and where to store the values of each attribute. `AttributeFileProcessorHdd` persists the attribute list in hard disk and then sorts it by loading all the attribute instances in memory and executing Java's standard sorting algorithm. `AttributeFileProcessorAtomix` keeps a reference to an Atomix client, which will connect to the cluster to interact with the distributed primitives.
+This allows to execute the same algorithm and switch only the parts of interest for the analysis. `sync-impl` and `distributed-impl` provide the implementations of `AttributeFileProcessor` which decides how and where to store the values of each attribute. `AttributeFileProcessorHdd` persists the attribute list to hard disk and then sorts it by loading all the attribute instances in memory and executing Java's standard sorting algorithm. `AttributeFileProcessorAtomix` keeps a reference to an Atomix client, which will connect to the cluster to interact with the distributed primitives.

 ![Missing graph][102]